In an era of rising costs and new technology, here’s how to bring more accuracy to construction estimating.

 Looking to save time during estimating?
 Bid Board Pro saves the average estimator 8 hours per week by eliminating manual entry and consolidating everything needed to manage bids in one, easy-to-access place.
 Learn more.

-The post Construction Estimating: 4 Winning Tips to Improve appeared first on Digital Builder.
+The post Guide to Construction Estimating: 4 Winning Tips to Improve appeared first on Digital Builder.